EN

 List of Organizations Helpful to LGBTQ College Students: LGBTQ youth contemplating college have a lot of questions to ask about their recognition on campus, their opportunities to shine, and, unfortunately, even their safety.
 For gay, lesbian, bisexual, trans, asexual, non-binary, and every other queer youth, College Consensus has put together a comprehensive guide to determining what colleges are LGBTQ-friendly, and how to take measures to make your own college more tolerant and affirming.
 Read more HERE.

 Financial Aid Resources for LGBTQ Students: Paying for college is complex and confusing for many students, however, this is especially true for LGBTQ students who often lack parental guidance and support throughout the application process.
-Check out this helpful guide that features scholarships that reduce loan burdens, and discover alternative methods of funding your education.
+Check out this helpful guide from Bankrate that features scholarships that reduce loan burdens, and discover alternative methods of funding your education.
 Click here to read.

 Staying Safe Online: The LGBTQ+ community faces unique challenges online.
 As experts in the field of cybersecurity, it is vpnMentor's mission to provide practical strategies for coping with adversity, bigotry, and abuse on the web.
 Check out their helpful guide on how to stay safe online.
 Read more here.